 The final and highest credential in the Desktop and Mobility certification ladder is the VMware Certified Design Expert – Desktop and Mobility (VCDX-DTM) certification.
-This credential is geared toward professionals using vSphere and VMware Horizon to design and implement mobile computing and virtual desktop solutions.
+This credential is geared at professionals using vSphere and VMware Horizon to design and implement mobile computing and virtual desktop solutions.
 To earn the certification, candidates must earn both VCAP credentials plus prepare and defend a design solution.

-VMware Network Virtualization (NV) Certifications
+VMware Network Virtualization (NV) certifications

 The VMware Network Virtualization certification portfolio targets IT professionals who design, manage and implement VMware NSX environments.

 The VMware Certified Professional 6 – Network Virtualization (VCP6-NV) credential aims at professionals with at least six months' experience who install, configure and administer NSX implementations.
 Candidates must attend a required training course plus pass two exams to earn the credential.
 The training course prerequisite is waived for candidates who possess a valid Cisco Routing and Switching (CCIE, CCNP or CCNA) or Data Center (CCIE, CCNP or CCNA) credential.